 |Wheelbase||2,500 mm (98.4 in.)||2,500 mm (98.4 in.)|

-Inside, the next-gen Suzuki Vitara could be the first Suzuki model to feature a configurable, fully digital instrument cluster.
-A brand-new infotainment system with 4G connectivity, wireless Apple CarPlay and wireless Android Auto, a wireless smartphone charger, and a head-up display could also be among the new features.
+As carwow notes in its review, the current Vitara’s infotainment system and interior quality don’t match up to its rivals.
+So, it’s not just the design Suzuki needs to getter better at for the next-gen Vitara.
+The 2022 Vitara could be the first Suzuki model to feature a configurable, fully digital instrument cluster.
+In addition, a brand-new infotainment system with 4G connectivity, wireless Apple CarPlay and wireless Android Auto, a wireless smartphone charger, and a head-up display could also be among the main interior changes.

-In Europe, Suzuki introduced a new K14D 1.4-liter Boosterjet turbocharged four-cylinder engine in the fourth-gen Vitara last year.
-It may offer the same engine, which is an improved version of the K14C, in the next-gen model.
-The new engine comes with 48-volt mild-hybrid technology that enables torque-fill control, torque boost, and engine idling.
+In Europe, Suzuki introduced a new K14D 1.4-litre Boosterjet turbocharged four-cylinder engine in the fourth-gen Vitara last year.
+It may offer the same engine, an improved version of the K14C engine, in the new model.
+The engine comes with 48-volt mild-hybrid technology that enables torque-fill control, torque boost, and engine idling.

-Suzuki is expected to launch the next-gen Vitara as early as in late 2021.
+Suzuki is reported to unveil the next-gen Vitara as early as late 2021 and could launch the SUV in 2022.

 Featured Image Source: Best Car